pdzaffina/the_personal_cs_degree/README.md

 >
 > ― Matt Damon, Good Will Hunting

-I've compiled a list of refernces to help guide others with their self development journey.
+I've compiled a list of references to help guide others with their self development journey.

 ## Basic Theory